nafizjiwa/REACT-REDUX-Complex-State/README.md

 ## combineREDUCERS
-- CombineReducer s creates the functions of the rootReducer</br>
+- CombineReducers creates the functions of the rootReducer</br>
   #### 1.CALLS ALL SLICE REDUCERS WITH THEIR SLICE OF STATE</br>
   #### 2.STORES THE NEW STATE IN A NEW OBJECT</br>
   #### 3.RETURNS A NEW STATE</br>